-a community where all residents have an opportunity for health.
+AHA envisions a community where all residents have an opportunity to achieve optimal health.

-- Serve as a catalyst, coalition-builder, and impartial convener.
+- Serve as a catalyst, coalition-builder, and inclusive convener.

 - Build and nurture collaboration in understanding and in seeking solutions to Aurora’s healthcare problems.